-This interactive content can be something you share online, or perhaps something that’s developed as part of a bigger interactive experience (such as the kind you’d see on a touchscreen or interactive presentation).
+This interactive content can be something you share online, or perhaps something that’s developed as part of a bigger interactive experience, such as the kind you’d see on a touchscreen experience or interactive presentation.

 5. Smarter CRM tools and lead scoring